Genuine Microsoft Office — one-time payment, yours forever. Instant delivery. Shop now →

 Feature Comparison

-The biggest practical difference: Microsoft 365 gets continuous feature updates and new tools as Microsoft rolls them out.
-Office 2024 and 2021 are version-locked — you get the feature set at launch, with security patches, but no major new features added over time.
+The biggest practical difference: Microsoft 365 gets continuous feature updates, security patches, and now Copilot AI built into Word, Excel, and Outlook.
+Office 2024 and 2021 are version-locked — you get the feature set at launch plus security patches during the support window, but no new features and no AI assistant.

 For most everyday users — documents, spreadsheets, email, presentations — Office 2024 or 2021 does everything needed.
-The extras in Microsoft 365 (expanded OneDrive, Copilot AI features, always-latest updates) are genuinely valuable if you rely on cloud collaboration or want the newest tools as they ship.
+The extras in Microsoft 365 (expanded OneDrive, Copilot, always-latest updates) are genuinely valuable if you rely on cloud collaboration or want AI help built into your apps.

 How Much Does Microsoft 365 Cost vs. a Perpetual Office License?